 - Plant seeds and encourage children to count them out by twos.

-- Can children sort their scavenger hunt items into the order of size? for example a pile of pine cones by size from small to large?
+- Can children sort their scavenger hunt items into the order of size?
+For example, a pile of pine cones by size from small to large?

 6. Make an ‘outdoor classroom in a box’